 Do you find content migrations a challenge?
 Quality not what you were expecting?
 Business is complaining about it?
 Struggling to get the input of the business embedded in the process?
-Here’s 6 things you should do to gain total control and get the most value from your content migration.
+Here are 6 things you should do to gain control and get the most value from your content migration.

 1. Create better content